Senhaji-Rhazi-Hamza/SimuHam/Readme.md

--all the gained, lost, and regained are recorded in the class so you could plot in histogram the values in function of years more than that you could choose the years you want to plot in the histogram
+-all the gained, lost, and regained are recorded in the class so you could plot in histogram the values in function of years more than that you could choose the years you want to plot in the histogram by calling the plot method

--when plot is called, it save the last histogram in stat.png
+-when plot is called, it save the last histogram
+in stat.png

 ## how to test
 in the root file type cmd : jupyter notebook